Miai/classic-arcade-game-fend/README.md

 ## Getting Started

-Clone the project locally and run in browser.
+Clone or download the ZIP of the project.
+Run index.html

-Alternatively you can find it here [https://miai.github.com]
+Alternatively you can find it here [https://miai.github.io/classic-arcade-game/index.html]

 ## Authors